iWantToKeepAnon/YOURLS/README.md

 > Postgres Fork

 I forked yourls b/c it does not support Postgres (master project is mysql only).
 I have not gone to the effort to isolate the differences (there are not many) to make the selection process easier.
-If this is valuable then I may consider it or maybe the original author would be interested in finishing that.
+If this is valuable then I may consider it or maybe the original author would be interested in finishing that (it has been oft requested).

 > Your Own URL Shortener